stevenblair/rapid61850/README.md

  - Data types cannot contain arrays.
  - According to [the standard](http://www.tissues.iec61850.com/tissue.mspx?issueid=579), SV datasets should only contain primitive data types, and not constructed types.
 However, because SV encoding involves fixed-length value fields, it is always possible to reconstruct the data, if encoded and decoded consistently.
 Therefore, this library will allow constructed types to be encoded in SV packets.
  - Does not find ExtRef DA satisfied by container DO within a dataset, where the DA is not explicitly in a dataset.
+ - The Python and Java interfaces needs code for receiving packets.